linnabrown/run_dbcan/README.md

 	[--cgc_dis]     - optional, allows user to specify CGCFinder Distance value.
 Allowed values are integers between 0-10.
 Default = 2.

-	[--cgc_sig_genes] - optional, allows user to specify CGCFinder Signature Genes.
-The options are, 'tp': TP and CAZymes, 'tf': TF and CAZymes, and 'all': TF, TP, and CAZymes.
-Default = 'tp'.
+  [--use_signalP] - optional, Use signalP or not, remember, you need to setup signalP tool first.
+Because of signalP license, python package does not have signalP.
+If your input is proteome/prokaryote nucleotide, please also certify the "--gram"(in the below).
+Default = False.

-	[use_signalP] - optional, allows user to use signalP or not.
-If you set True, Setup signalP tool first.
-Because of signalP license, Our package could not contain signalP on open source.
-Default=False.
+  [--gram] - optional, Choose gram+(p) or gram-(n) for proteome/prokaryote nucleotide, which are params of SignalP, only if you use SignalP.
+Only you set use_signalP.
+The options are: "all"(gram positive + gram negative), "n"(gram negative), "p"(gram positive).
+Default = "all".